NecEthan/knowledgeguard/docs/technical-design.md

 ### Authorisation

-Two levels:

-**Role-based:**
+Role and document sensitivity together determine access.
+Ownership has no effect.

+**Roles:**
-- `admin` — full access to all documents, audit log, and user management
+- `admin` — full access to all documents (STANDARD and SENSITIVE)
-- `user` — access only to documents explicitly shared with them
+- `user` — access to STANDARD documents only

-**Document-level:**
-- `document_permissions` table controls which users can access which documents
-- Permission check happens in the retrieval pipeline before any content is loaded
-- A user without a permission record for a document cannot retrieve it, regardless of role
+**Document sensitivity:**
+- `STANDARD` — accessible to all authenticated users
+- `SENSITIVE` — accessible to admins only; non-admins cannot upload, list, read, or query sensitive documents

+Permission filter applied at the DB query layer in every document route and in the RAG retrieval pipeline. `SENSITIVE` documents never enter the retrieval pipeline for non-admin users.

+All new users register as `user`.
+Role is promoted via direct DB update (`UPDATE users SET role = 'admin'`).
+There is no self-service role elevation.

 ### Principle

-Deny by default.
-A document is inaccessible unless an explicit permission record exists.
+Deny by default for sensitive content.
+STANDARD documents are accessible to all authenticated users.
+SENSITIVE documents are accessible only to admins.

 ---